A jazzy, sexy tribute to legendary composer and saxophonist, Louis Jordan.

-An exuberant tribute to the music of rhythm and blues pioneer and alto saxophonist Louis Jordan, Five Guys Named Moe is an international sensation.
-Initially produced in London's West End by the legendary Cameron Mackintosh, this exhilarating, all-embracing theatrical experience moved to Broadway in 1992 and was nominated for 2 Tony Awards.
+An exuberant tribute to the music of rhythm and blues pioneer and alto saxophonist, Louis Jordan, Five Guys Named Moe is an international sensation.
+Initially produced in London's West End by the legendary Cameron Mackintosh, this exhilarating, all-embracing theatrical experience moved to Broadway in 1992 and was nominated for two Tony Awards.

-Five Guys Named Moeis about our hero, Nomax – he's broke, his love Lorraine, left him, and he's listening to the radio at 5 o'clock in the morning.
-Out of the radio, Five Guys Named Moe appear.
-Set to Jordan's iconic rhythm and blues/jazz score, the Moes encourage Nomax to turn his life around and tell Lorraine he loves her.
+Five Guys Named Moeis about our hero, Nomax – he's broke, his lovely Lorraine left him and he's listening to the radio at 5:00 in the morning.
+Out of the radio, five guys named Moe appear.
+Set to Jordan's iconic rhythm and blues/jazz score, the Moes encourage Nomax to turn his life around and tell Lorraine that he loves her.

-Five Guys Named Moe is the perfect small cast show for communities with talented singers looking to feature African-American actors.
-A thorough MTI Study Guide provides cross-cultural enrichment for productions interested in learning more about Jordan, his career, and the era in which he wrote.
+Five Guys Named Moe is the perfect small cast show for communities with talented singers who are looking to feature African-American actors.
+A thorough MTI Study Guide provides cross-cultural enrichment for producers who are interested in learning more about Jordan, his career and the era in which he wrote.
 The recognizable and enticing score appeals to a variety of audiences, and the uproarious audience participation will have spectators leaping out of their seats to join the celebration!